COLLETON SOFTWARE

 HIPAA INFORMATION

-The Health Insurance Portability and Accountability Act (HIPAA) was enacted by Congress to improve the efficiency of the healthcare system by standardizing electronic data interchange and to protect the confidentiality and security of health data.
+improve the efficiency of the healthcare system by standardizing electronic data interchange

-HIPAA affects virtually all health care providers, health plans, public health authorities, health care clearinghouses, and self-insured employers, as well as life insurers, information systems vendors, various service organizations, and universities.
+HIPAA affects virtually all health care providers, health plans, public health authorities,

-All health care organizations that maintain or transmit electronic health information must comply by April 2005.
-Under HIPAA, hospitals and health care providers must ensure that they control access to proprietary health information, as well as monitor and report on security events.
+comply by April 2005.
+Under HIPAA, hospitals and health care providers must ensure that they

 The goals of the HIPAA Policy are to: